token-terminal/tokenterminal-fullstack-exercise/backend/README.md

-# TokenTerminal Full-Stack exercise API
+# Token Terminal full stack exercise API

 See the README.md in repository root for the API documentation.